Iullus Antonius: Scandal and death

 Although when their relationship began is uncertain, Iullus Antonius became a lover of Julia the Elder.
 Agrippa died in 12 BC and Julia had been forced to marry her stepbrother, Tiberius.
-Julia's marriage to her stepbrother had become a disaster and she was desperate to divorce him if not satisfy her desires, and Iullus was open to do so.
-Tiberius had left Rome in 8 BC leaving Julia and her five children by Agrippa, Gaius Caesar, Lucius Caesar, Julia the Younger, Agrippina the Elder, and Agrippa Postumus, in Rome.
+Julia's marriage to her stepbrother had become a disaster and she was desperate to divorce him, and Iullus was open to satisfy her desires.
+Tiberius had left Rome in 8 BC leaving behind Julia and her five children by Agrippa, Gaius Caesar, Lucius Caesar, Julia the Younger, Agrippina the Elder, and Agrippa Postumus.
 Julia felt that her children were unprotected and may have approached Iullus to be a protector for her children, especially her two elder sons, Gaius Caesar and Lucius Caesar, who were Augustus' joint heirs.

 Both contemporary and modern historians have suggested Iullus had designs upon the monarchy and wanted to marry Julia before her children Gaius and Lucius came of age possibly to form some sort of regency.
 It is unlikely, however, that Julia would have put her father or her sons at risk.
 It is possible that she planned to divorce Tiberius and make Iullus Antonius protector of her sons.

 The scandal finally broke in 2 BC.
 When Augustus took action on his daughter Julia's copious promiscuity, Antonius was exposed as her prominent lover.
 The other men accused of adultery with Julia were exiled but Iullus was not so lucky.
-He was charged with treason and sentenced to death; subsequently, he committed suicide.
+He was charged with treason and sentenced to death; subsequently, he killed himself.
 Modern scholars have speculated that Iullus Antonius is one of the figures represented on the north face of the Ara Pacis, a Roman altar.